Putting Food on the Table: Agriculture and Regulation

 It is natural to wonder how robust our conclusions are to possible errors in model specification and, more generally, to model uncertainty.
 To find out, we applied a useful innovation from machine learning: an ensemble of several hundred non-parametric (classification and regression tree) models fit to the data, with the frequency distribution of predictions of yield growth over the entire population of models providing a quantitative indicator of the extent of model uncertainty.

-Code of Federal Regulations Parts in the Sample
+- Annex Two: Code of Federal Regulations Parts

 This annex lists the CFR parts we examined (as described in Chapters 3 and 4).
 We selected the sample first based on the industry relevance estimates in RegData and then refined it according to expert judgment from USDA.

 Industry-Year Data Used for the Empirical Analysis